This policy was last updated on 3 January 2019

 The privacy principles in this Policy are in accordance with the Principles set out in the EU-US and Swiss-US Privacy Shield Frameworks.

-Where ICON receives personal information from its subsidiaries, affiliates or other entities in the EU or Switzerland, it will use such information in accordance with the notices provided by such entities and the choices made by the individuals to who such personal information relates.
+Where ICON receives personal information from its subsidiaries, affiliates or other entities in the EU, the United Kingdom or Switzerland, it will use such information in accordance with the notices provided by such entities and the choices made by the individuals to who such personal information relates.

 During the conduct of its operations, ICON may collect and process personal information relating to: